patrickfav/website-favre/content/articles/2019-04-26-a-better-way-to-protect-your-database-ids/index.md

 *   [UUIDs](https://docs.oracle.com/javase/7/docs/api/java/util/UUID.html)(which are essentially 128-bit numbers)
 *   Arbitrary precision integers (called [BigInteger](https://docs.oracle.com/javase/7/docs/api/java/math/BigInteger.html) in Java)

-If we somewhat restrict the arbitrary precision part to around 128 bit, we can group into two basic id types: 64 bit and 128 bit IDs.
+If we somewhat restrict the arbitrary precision part to around 128 bit, we can group into two basic ID types: 64-bit and 128-bit IDs.
 All of those data types (and [some more exotic types](https://github.com/patrickfav/id-mask#step-2-choosing-the-correct-type) for specific uses cases) are supported by the library.

 #### Strong Cryptography with Forgery Protection

-Instead of encoding the ID with a shuffled alphabet, we can just use proven cryptography with the [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (AES) and a [hash-based message authentication code](https://en.wikipedia.org/wiki/HMAC) (HMAC), the later of which protects the IDs from being altered by an attacker.
+Instead of encoding the ID with a shuffled alphabet, we can just use proven cryptography with the [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (AES) and a [hash-based message authentication code](https://en.wikipedia.org/wiki/HMAC) (HMAC), the latter of which protects the IDs from being altered by an attacker.
 All the caller needs to provide is a strong secret key.
 Fortunately since the key-id is encoded in the ID, the secret key can be changed if it gets compromised.
-There is a slight difference in the scheme for 64-bit based and 128 bit IDs to optimize for output size.
+There is a slight difference in the scheme for 64-bit based and 128-bit IDs to optimize for output size.
 For the interested reader, here is the [full explanation of the schema](https://github.com/patrickfav/id-mask#encryption-schema).
 There is also a [discussion on crypto.stackexchange.com](https://crypto.stackexchange.com/q/68415/44838)

-In addition of solving the main _Issue #1_, these properties also protect from the attack described in _Issue #2: brute forcing._ With an so called _authentication tag_ (i.e. the HMAC) attached to the id, it is now extremely unlikely for an attacker to generate a valid ID.
+In addition, of solving the main _Issue #1_, these properties also protect from the attack described in _Issue #2: brute forcing._ With an so-called _authentication tag_ (i.e. the HMAC) attached to the ID, it is now extremely unlikely for an attacker to generate a valid ID.

 #### Support for Randomized IDs

 With IDs for domain models it makes sense that these are deterministic (i.e. do not change for the same model over time) so that the client can check for equality for example for caching.
-However some use cases benefit from IDs that generate randomly looking output to make it hard for an attacker to compare or replicate IDs.
+However, some use cases benefit from IDs that generate randomly looking output to make it hard for an attacker to compare or replicate IDs.

 An example would be shareable links.
 Using the same scenario as above, of the photo sharing app, instead of the actual value it would just look like this: